 b) the Reserve bank will be able to devote itself solely to supervising institutions which deal with old money

-c) the commercial banks can to return to their proper role which is to serve as brokers between savers and borrowers
+c) the commercial banks can return to their proper role which is to serve as brokers between savers and borrowers of old money

 d) the costs associated with physical money will disappear, i.e. its production, its distribution and the associated security and insurance costs

 e) because the identity of the holder of any UoC will be kept on UoC_REG criminal activities that involve money will be easily traceable and therefore pointless

 f) at long last money can have a moral colour.
 If say the last 5 identities of the holders of a UoC were kept on UoC_REG then anybody who was about to receive the UoC in payment could view its holder history and reject it if they did not approve of the activities of any of the previous holders.